dannestulla/Meus-Primeiros-Projetos/README.md

 # My Android Studio Projects

-### All my projects going from the complex to the simplest ones, represented by a star.
+#### All my projects going from the complex to the simplest ones, represented by a star.
 The topics learned in each project are displayed next to it's name.
-To do them I used Android Studio, used Java at the beggining and afterwards, migrated to Kotlin
+To do them I used Android Studio, used Java at the beggining and afterwards migrated to Kotlin

 - [**MyRecipes**](https://github.com/Dannestulla/AndroidStudioProjects/tree/main/MinhasReceitas) (MVVM) ⭐⭐⭐</br>
 _**In Development** Serches recipes from multiple cuisines and shows a video how to make it.
 You can also order it from a nerby restaurant_